DarshilShah-12/ARSudokuSolver/README.md

 # ARSudokuSolver
 This is a basic augmented reality project I picked up to learn more about computer vision and gain experience using the OpenCV library in Python.
-Upon being shown an incomplete sudoku board on a camera through a live video feed, it augment the missing digits back onto the board in real-time.
+Upon being shown an incomplete sudoku board on a camera through a live video feed, it augments the missing digits back onto the board in real-time.
 As I primarily wanted to focus on the computer vision part of this project, I used an existing sudoku solver developed by Alex Beals.
 That repo can be found here: https://github.com/dado3212/Sudoku-Solver.

 # Input / Output
 <p align="middle">